 Because of the high incidence of loss or theft of mobile devices such as laptop computers, personal digital assistants (PDAs), or flash drives, custodians need to ensure that personal health information that is stored on mobile devices is encrypted.
 When encryption is implemented properly, it renders PHI safe from disclosure.
 The availability of encryption means that it is easier to safeguard electronic records of PHI than it is to safeguard paper-based records when being transported.

-This fact sheet is for health information custodians who store PHI on mobile devices.
+This fact sheet is intended for health information custodians who store PHI on mobile devices.
+However, it is also relevant to anyone who stores personal information on a mobile device.
 If you are unsure of the meaning of these guidelines, please consult a computer systems security expert to determine how to apply this fact sheet to the information in your care.
 In many cases, encryption can be as easy as installing a simple program and implementing proper key management for the system.